 This is why the A/D Line can be misperceived.
 Just because a stock provides a positive contribution to the indicator doesn’t mean that it’s in a healthy uptrend as one may believe based on the reading the breadth gauge is showing.

-How Potomac uses the AD Line?
+How Can Investors Use the AD Line?

 The concept of an A/D Line and evaluating market breadth is built into just about everything we do in terms of applying technical analysis.

-Our technical indicators use a combination of index price movements and their relation to market internals such as the A/D line.
+Investors can use a combination of index price movements and their relation to market internals such as the A/D line.
 This concept is known as “inter-market” analysis and was coined by John Murphy, which essentially states that that markets do not move in isolation.

 In order to properly extract value from market trends, one must study the relationships between what would seem like unrelated markets and or data points.
-A great example of that is our Intermediate Momentum System that tracks five underlying data points.
+A great example of that is an Intermediate Momentum System that tracks five underlying data points.

-We look for divergences between an index and its underlying components.
+The goal is to look for divergences between an index and its underlying components.
 Typically, a healthy market will display broad participation when the majority of an index’s constituents are participating.
 By comparison, an unhealthy market is where a handful of stocks are driving index prices higher while many of the index’s other constituents are declining in price.

 This isn’t a buy-and-sell indicator.
 It serves as one gauge of the overall market environment.